As the Local Plan team are all working remotely, you are kindly requested to make initial contact by emailing email@example.com.

 Click the image below to view the IFS for 2019-20.

 Assesses the City Council's progress against the timetables set out in the Local Development Scheme (LDS), and is published annually.
 The AMR also assesses the effectiveness of policies and objectives set out in the Local Plan.
+Please also see the Updated Student Information which supersedes Appendix 3-5 in the AMR.

 Published in September 2017, the addendum improves the quality of information available to highlight development constraints and opportunities for environmental enhancement.
 Further information, links to the document, and updated flood risk data can be found here.